Welcome to today's edition of the Rush 24-7 podcast.

 Lame duck status delayed.

-I mean, they're trying and they're making it look like they are, but the point is they're losing ground with uh with voters.
+I mean, they're trying and they're making it look like they are.

-Uh and they think, of course, uh just the opposite.
+And they think, of course, just the opposite.

-I think they're gaining ground, like the Carl Rove story.
+I think they're gaining ground, like the Karl Rove story.

-You know, there's no polling data that suggests the Democrats are winning with that uh with that effort uh to uh to keep Rove alive, uh as it were.
+You know, there's no polling data that suggests the Democrats are winning with that effort to keep Rove alive, as it were.

-Uh and yet they they they try to keep hammering that.
+And yet they try to keep hammering that.

-I mean, they they just beat their heads against the wall, open the door into their noses, uh, and uh while they think that they're walking through.
+I mean, they just beat their heads against the wall, open the door into their noses while they think that they're walking through.

-We got a we got a great uh email letter at our website, and I'll tell you about it in just a second.
+We got a great email letter at our website, and I'll tell you about it in just a second.

 This story happened the day I left.